fabiocody/PyNetatmo/docs/Thermostat.md

 Use this method to get the measured and the set temperature from every thermostats connected to the relay.
 Returns a `dict` in the form `{'temp': [LIST_OF_TEMPERATURES], 'setpoint_temp': [LIST_OF_TEMPERATURES]}`.

 ### `Thermostat.set_therm_point(module_id, setpoint_mode, setpoint_endtime=None, setpoint_temp=None)`
+API call.
 Use this method to set the thermostat.
 - `module_id`: MAC address of the thermostat to set.
 - `setpoint_mode`: thermostat mode.
 Choose from `program`, `away`, `hg` (frost guard), `manual`, `off`, `max`.
 - `setpoint_endtime`: if `setpoint_mode` is `max` or `manual`, defines the validity of period of the setpoint.
 Default is `None`.